gardenlinux/debian-snapshot-container/README.md

+# debian snapshot container for garden linux
+The `mirror-snapshot.sh` script creates a multi arch container for Garden Linux package builds, and tags it with a Garden Linux version and uploads it to ghcr.io

 # Why?

 - Debian snapshot container do not offer a multi arch container.
 A multi arch container enables our build cre to decide to use the apropriate architecture
 - mirroring debian snapshot container for reproducibility

 # Example
 The following cmd creates a multi arch debian-snapshot-container for bookworm-202221024,